hominid101/data-wrangle-openstreetmaps-data/README.md

 To improve the first of the five formal measures of data quality, * validity *, I would have prefered to start with a standard schema for Indial postal addresses.
-Unfortunately as discussed in [2], address format in India isn't very standardized.
+Unfortunately as discussed in [\[indiaAddress\]][&indiaAddress], address format in India isn't very standardized.
 While US addresses contain a standard street/city/state format, Indian addresses often contain locality/town/city format, which makes it hard to fit into the fields offered in the osm format.